lrodero/quick_scala_setup/site/src/main/tutorial.md

 > runMain tutorial.Server
 ```

+That will start the server on port `5432`, you can set any other port by passing it as argument.
+To
-To test the server is properly running, you can connect to it using `telnet`.
+test the server is properly running, you can connect to it using `telnet`.
 Here we connect, send
 `hi` line to check we get the same line as reply, and then send and empty line to close the
 connection: